bartonkerri77-tech/juno-pm/05-agentic-workflows/awspec.md

 **Schemas**

-_(what each tool returns)_
+Prompt language as .txt shared with Claude Design

 **Memory (in or out of scope)**

 - **Episodic:** In-scope - tool results (Claude, Google Slides) and retrieved chunks.
 Lifetime: end of run.
 - **Semantic:** In-scope - template for executive presentation.
 Out of scope - do not persist customer data or any previous session data
 - **Working:** In scope, current Design project for Claude.
+In scope, creating slides.
 - **External:** _(not set)_

 ## Human-in-the-loop

+After the design has been completed to include new feature.
-After the presentation has been completed to design and build specifications
+After the presentation has been completed to design and build specifications.

 ## Success & failure